 In this paper I will attempt to address both problems at once, claiming that the deep regularities underlying self-reference arise from necessary architectural aspects of any embedded system.
-Both cited problems arise from our failure to understand this - a failure attributable in part to our reliance on restricted semantical techniques, particularly techniques borrowed from traditional mathematical logic, that ignore circumstantial relativity.
-Once we can see what problem the self is "designed to solve", we'll be able to integrate the separate traditions, and explain the apparent contradiction.
+Both cited problems arise from our failure to understand this-a failure attributable in part to our reliance on restricted semantical techniques, particularly techniques borrowed from traditional mathematical logic, that ignore circumstantial relativity.
+Once we can see what problem the self is "designed to solve", we will be able to integrate the separate traditions, and explain the apparent contradiction.

 The analysis will proceed in three parts.
 First, in section 2 I will assemble a framework in terms of which to understand both self and self-reference, motivated in part by the technical proposals just cited.
 The major insights of the circumstantial tradition will be particularly relevant here.
-Second, in section 3, I'll sketch a tentative analysis of the structure of the circumstantial relativity of any representational system.
+Second, in section 3, I will sketch a tentative analysis of the structure of the circumstantial relativity of any representational system.
 This specificity will be necessary in order to ground the third, more particular analysis, presented in section 4, of a spectrum of self-referential mechanisms.
-Starting with the simple indexical pronoun 'I', and with unique identifiers, I will examine assumptions underlying the autoepistemic tradition, moving finally to canvass various models of introspection and reflection that have developed within the control camp.
+Starting with the simple indexical pronoun 'T', and with unique identifiers, I will examine assumptions underlying the autoepistemic tradition, moving finally to canvass various models of introspection and reflection that have developed within the control camp.

-The way I will resolve the contradiction is actually quite simple.
+The way l will resolve the contradiction is actually quite simple.
 It is suggested by my inclusion of self-relativity right alongside genuine self-reference.
 Some readers (semanticists, especially) may suspect that this is a pun, or even a use/mention mistake.
-But in fact almost exactly the opposite is true - the two notions are intimately related, forming something of a complementary pair.
-Time and again we'll see how an increase in the latter enables a decrease in the former.
-For fundamental reasons of efficiency, all organisms must at the ground level be tremendously self-relative.
-On the other hand, although it enables action, this self-relativity inhibits cognitive expressiveness, proscribes communication, restricts awareness of higher level generalisations, and generally interferes with the agent's attaining a variety of otherwise desirable states.
-The role of self-reference is to compensate for this parochial self-relativity, while retaining the ability to act.
+But in fact almost exactly the opposite is true.
+[It is a fundamental thesis underlying the present analysis that] the two notions are intimately related, forming something of a complementary pair.
+Time and again we will see how an increase in the latter (selfreference) enables a decrease in the former (self-relativity).
+For fundamental reasons of efficiency, all organisms must at the ground level be tremendously self-relative.^a On the other hand, although it enables action, this [basic] self-relativity inhibits cognitive expressiveness, proscribes communication, restricts awareness of higher level generalisations, and generally interferes with the agent's attaining a variety of otherwise desirable states.
+The role of self-reference, [it will be argued,] is to compensate for this parochial self-relativity, while retaining the ability to act,